Does Boxed Wine Need To Be Refrigerated

 Now, some wine connoisseurs may argue that chilling boxed wine can actually dull its flavors.
 While it’s true that cold temperatures can mute certain flavors and aromas, this is a matter of personal preference.
 If you prefer your wine to be slightly chilled, then refrigeration is the way to go.
 However, if you enjoy the full spectrum of flavors, then keeping it at room temperature might be more suitable for you.

-See also How To Get Labels Off Wine Bottles
+See also What Temperature To Store Wine

 Another factor to consider is the type of wine.
 Different types of wine have different serving temperatures.
 For example, white wines are commonly served chilled, while red wines are typically served at room temperature.
 If you’re unsure, it’s always a good idea to consult the specific recommendations for the type of wine you have.